yrmusicsomt/Sales_Department/README.md

 # **Customer Segmentation Using Rossmann Sales Data**

-This project leverages the Rossmann Store Sales dataset to predict and analyze customer segmentation.
+This project uses the Rossmann Store Sales dataset to predict and analyze customer segmentation.
 The dataset provides insights into various store attributes, customer behavior, and sales data over a specific time frame.
 Below is a detailed guide to understanding the